What is insomnia?

 Insomnia can also last for short or long periods of time, depending on the cause.
 Short-term, or acute, insomnia can be caused by significant life events, stress illness, environmental changes, or sleep schedule interruptions.
 Long-term, or chronic, insomnia can be caused by a number of factors, including depression and physical pain.

-Short-term insomnia, which is often caused by stress, may go away without treatment.
-Transient insomnia is insomnia that lasts for less than a week, while acute insomnia lasts for a month or less.
-Chronic insomnia is insomnia that lasts for longer than a month.
-The symptoms of chronic insomnia can be much more severe than short-term insomnia.
+Short-term insomnia may go away without treatment.
+Transient insomnia lasts for less than a week, while acute insomnia lasts for a month or less.
+Chronic insomnia lasts for longer than three months.
+Chronic symptoms can be much more severe than short-term insomnia.
 Hallucinations, double vision and muscular or mental fatigue are not uncommon for those suffering from chronic insomnia.

 Sleep medicine as well as behavioral therapy can also be an effective treatment.
 Mild insomnia may be treated by altering your sleep habits.
 This could include going to bed at a regular time eacy day, avoiding caffeine and alcohol late in the day, getting regular exercise, and making your bedroom comfortable.
 More serious insomnia cases may involve first treating the underlying cause of the insomnia, such as another health condition.
 They may also recommend some medicines or behavioral therapy.

 If you have any of these symptoms, please contact our sleep medicine specialists, who practice in our SouthPark, Belmont, and Blakeney offices.
 They can determine if your sleeping difficulties can be attributed to insomnia and help you come up with a treatment plan.